-Stephen Redding‘s research interests include international trade, economic geography, and productivity growth.
-Recent work has been concerned with heterogeneous firms, multi-product firms, the distributional consequences of globalization, agglomeration forces, and transport infrastructure improvements.
-In the paper “Measuring Aggregate Price Indexes with Taste Shocks: Theory and Evidence for CES Preferences” (joint with David Weinstein and published in the Journal of Political Economy 2022) provides new theory and evidence on the role of reductions in transatlantic freight rates and the construction of the railroad network in propelling Argentina’s rapid economic development in the late-19th century.
+Stephen Redding‘s research interests include international trade, economic geography, urban economics, and productivity growth.
+Recent work has been concerned with heterogeneous firms and international trade, the distributional consequences of globalization, agglomeration forces, and transport infrastructure improvements.
+The paper “Trade, Structural Transformation and Development: Evidence from Argentina 1869-1914” (joint with Pablo Fajgelbaum and published in the Journal of Political Economy 2022) provides new theory and evidence on the role of reductions in transatlantic freight rates and the construction of the railroad network in propelling Argentina’s rapid economic development in the late-19th century.
 The paper “The Making of the Modern Metropolis: Evidence from London” (joint with Stephan Heblich and Daniel Sturm and published in the Quarterly Journal of Economics 2020) uses the revolution in transport technology from the invention of steam railways, newly-constructed spatially disaggregated data for London from 1801-1921, and a quantitative urban model to provide evidence on the role of the separation of workplace and residence in supporting dense concentrations of economic activity in metropolitan areas.
 Steam railways dramatically reduced travel times and permitted the first large-scale separation of workplace and residence.

 Owen Zidar‘s work focuses on tax policy and inequality.
 One strand of his recent research uses full-population US Treasury tax return data to study the role of firms in generating inequality.
 Nearly half of the rise of reported income of the top 1 percent since 1980 and the decline in the aggregate labor share results from business profit growth of closely-held private firms.
 The prominence of these private firm-owners at the top of the income distribution motivated further exploration of the nature of top incomes and top wealth.
-Another strand of his recent work has focused on evaluating state and local tax policies and how they affect the location and scale of economic activity in the United States.
-Zidar continues working on topics related to capital taxation and state and local economic policy.
-In one project with Raj Chetty, John van Reenen, and Eric Zwick, Zidar is investigating the links between entrepreneurship and opportunity using U.S. Treasury data.
-In another project with Eric Zwick and Amy Finkelstein, Zidar is quantifying the effect of rising health costs on inequality.
-Additionally, Danny Yagan, Eric Zwick and Zidar have been awarded a contract with the IRS to evaluate the tax cuts and jobs act as well as prior tax reforms.
-Their goal is to research the efficiency and equity impacts of different proposals to try to inform policymakers about the design of the US tax system.
+Zidar will continue working on topics related to tax policy and inequality.
+With Raj Chetty, John van Reenen, and Eric Zwick, he is investigating the links between entrepreneurship and opportunity using US tax data.
+With Zwick and Amy Finkelstein, he is quantifying the effect of rising health costs on inequality.
+Danny Yagan, Eric Zwick, and Zidar have been awarded a contract with the IRS to evaluate the tax cuts and jobs act as well as prior tax reforms.
+Our goal is to research the efficiency and equity impacts of different proposals to try to inform policymakers about the design of the US tax system.
 Zidar and Zwick are considering writing a book on top inequality and what to do about it.